Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

-A projection operator, $\hat{P}^{\mu}$ can be constructed such that for an arbitrary wave function $|\Psi\rangle$, $\hat{P}^{\mu} |\Psi\rangle$ is the component of $|\Psi\rangle$ in the irreducible subspace $\mu$.
-In the following, we construct the mathematical structure of such an operator using the group theoretical approach and closely follow the textbook of Hamermesh \cite{hame62}.
+Given a symmetry group, a projection operator, $\hat{P}^\lambda$ can be constructed such that for an arbitrary wave function $|\Phi\rangle$, $\hat{P}^\lambda |\Phi\rangle$ is the component of $|\Phi\rangle$ belonging to the irreducible representation characterized by the quantum number(s) $\lambda$.
+In the following, we construct the mathematical structure of such an operator using the group-theory approach and closely follow the textbooks of Hamermesh \cite{hame62} and Gilmore \cite{(Gil08)}.